Enschede Airport Twente: History

 In November 2016 it was announced Aircraft End-of-Life Solutions (AELS) was taking over the permit for the dismantling of aircraft from Aeronextlife.
 AELS already conducted such activity at Woensdrecht Air Base, however, they are limited in the size of the aircraft they can dismantle at Woensdrecht.
 The first aircraft to be scrapped was HB-JMK, an Airbus A340-300 formerly operated by Swiss International Air Lines, which arrived on 27 April 2017.
 Since then, aircraft from KLM, Air France and other airlines have also been flown to Twente for scrapping.

 Former military aircraft shelters being used by the local flying club in 2018.

 In June and July 2020, due to the COVID-19 pandemic economic downturn, six Lufthansa Boeing 747-400 aircraft arrived at Twente Airport for storage.
 In October 2020 Lufthansa decided to remove three of the aircraft for scrapping in California but it was discovered that, while local environmental regulations permitted the arrival of large aircraft it did not permit them to take off again.
 After negotiation a limited exemption from the regulation was agreed and Lufthansa planned to fly the aircraft out, over a period of time, with the last aircraft to leave before July 2021.

 On 18 April 2021, the airport was the site of the NN Mission Marathon won by Eliud Kipchoge in 2:04.30.
 The race was originally scheduled for April 11 in Hamburg but postponed because of Covid-19 restrictions before being relocated to ENS.

 Besides the storage and scrapping of aircraft, the airport also worked to establish themselves as an aviation technology hub under the name Technology Base.
 As an example of this, in September and October of 2021, the airport was used as part of a research project to explore changes to how aircraft approach airports in order to reduce noise and emissions.
 After several aircraft previously operated by Alitalia were flown to the airport by their owner Nordic Aviation Capital, the company responsible for their maintenance, Direct Maintenance, decided to start aircraft maintenance operations at the airport and started renting office and hangar space in October of 2021.

 Airlines and destinations

 Currently there are no scheduled flights from and to Twente Airport.
 Historical destinations include charter flights to Las Palmas, Antalya, Palma de Mallorca, Faro and Heraklion.
+In the past, KLM Cityhopper has operated shuttle flights twice daily to Schiphol.

+Former Charter Airlines are Transavia (Faro, Mallorca, Las Palmas, Bodrum, Antalya, Dalaman) with a Boeing 737-800, Inter Airlines (Antalya) with an Airbus A321.
+Thomas Cook Airlines (Lourdes) with an Airbus A320.
+Jetairfly (Lourdes) with a Boeing 737-400.

+In the year 2005, the airport carried 65,079 passengers, and there were 1050 aircraft movements.